L1b3rtyy/safe-timelock-contract/README.md

 ### Setup ```secrets.json```

-The scripts load sensitive data from a file ```secrets.json``` in the same folder.
+The scripts load sensitive data from a file ```secrets.json```.
 It should contain:
 ```
 {
   "safeAddress"                 // Mandatory  Address of the Safe wallet
   "proxyAddress"                // Optional   Address of the proxy once deployed, used for upgrades
   "providerURL"                 // Mandatory  Full URL with API key of the web3 provider, e.g. Infura
-  "deployerWalletPrivateKey"    // Mandatory  Private of the account making the deployment and paying for gas
+  "deployerWalletPrivateKey"    // Mandatory  Private key of the account making the deployment and paying for gas
   "etherscanAPIkey"             // Optional   Etherscan API key used for contract verification
 }
 ```